davidhenning/Kickipedia-2/RESTful.md

 	}
 }
 ```
 The data attribute is required.
-It stores the object, that will be insert into the database.
+It stores the object, that will be inserted into the database.
 You can use all fields described in the kickipedia2.json configuration file.

 ### Response body ###